RealityETH/reality-eth-monorepo/packages/dapp/README.md

 Users and contracts relying on the system for accurate information should bear possible network unavailability in mind when setting their Step Delay parameter.

 The system has been implemented with the goal of making it as cheap as practical to send answers that correct previous answers.
-The answer history is not held in contract storage, so giving a new answer does not expand storage, which is a particularly expensive operation.
-Instead the contract stores only the hash of each answer in the history, combined with the hash of the previous answer in the history to establish an untamperable chain.
+The full answer history is not held in contract storage, so giving a new answer does not expand storage, which is a particularly expensive operation.
+Instead the contract stores only the hash of the latest answer in the history, combined with the hash of the previous answer in the history to establish an untamperable chain.
 Since the answer history is not held by the contract, it instead has to be supplied to the 'claimWinnings` transaction at the end of the process.

+In future it may be also useful to use an on-chain gas price oracle to detect conditions of low availability.

 ### Gas exhaustion and bonds that are uneconomical to claim.

 Unless specified by the creator of a question, the system does not force a minimum value on the size of any given bond.
 Although the doubling process puts a practical limit on the number of answers it may reasonably be expected to handle, there may still be a number of very small bonds submitted before the recoverable bonds reach the value of the gas required to recover them.
 In theory the gas required to claim bonds for all the answers that have been supplied may exceed the Block Gas Limit.

 This is handled by starting the claim process from the most expensive end, and allowing the claimer to stop before getting to the first answer in the series.
 It also allows the claim to be split over multiple transactions, each leaving the contract with an earlier transaction history hash.

+## Managing and fetching information

 ### Encoding questions and answers